Remember that Zoolander movie scene, where Mugatu brainwashes Derek Zoolander so that he could kill the Malaysian Prime Minister?

-Having one clear purpose will not just make it easier for prospects browsing your site, but also for you.
+Having one clear purpose will make it easier for prospects browsing your site and for you.
 You can create content focusing on that purpose only.
-Make sure your headline and value proposition clearly address the page purpose.
+Make sure your headline and value proposition addresses the page purpose.

-Simple, single, relevant and clear CTA is your only option.
+Simple, single, relevant, and clear CTA is your only option.
 Trust me.
-Don’t add share buttons, event registrations, newsletter sign ups if this is not the purpose of the page.
+Don’t add share buttons, event registrations, or newsletter sign-ups if this is not the page’s purpose.
 Don’t be afraid of cutting off any unnecessary, distractive secondary conversion killers CTAs.
-Imagine a product page with lots of social media and friend shares and no sales… FAIL.
+Imagine a product page with lots of social media and friend shares and no sales.
+FAIL.

 Point of Focus

-Here is where design meets strategy and where through visual dominance your web page design can guide your visitor to your objective.
-Streamline the design to make Derek not get distracted by the beautiful celebrities.
+Here is where design meets strategy and where through visual dominance, your web page design can guide your visitor to your objective.
+Streamline the design to make Derek not get distracted by beautiful celebrities.

-Distractions is not the amount of elements on the page.
-Distraction is any element that shouldn’t be there.
+Distractions are not the number of elements on the page.
+Distraction is an element that shouldn’t be there.
 So having 3 or 5 testimonials can help rather than distract.
 Above all, use your common sense, although we all know it’s the least common of senses.